-You must be in attendance to complete all in-class assignments, and while in class you must participate, i.e. give feedback, ask questions, add to discussion.
+You must be in attendance to complete all in-class assignments.
+Also, while in class you must participate, i.e. give feedback, ask questions, add to discussion, join break out rooms.
 You and your classmates will learn more from the course and enjoy the content more if everyone participates.
 Seriously.
 This will be fun.